 Train authorisation framework

-The Interoperability Directive (2008/57/EC) describes the steps required in order to get the authorisation for placing in service of the railway subsystems.
+The Interoperability Directive (2016/797/EU [1]) describes the steps required in order to get the authorisation for placing in service of the railway subsystems.

-In the Control-Command and Signalling TSI (Decision 2012/88/EU and its amendments), there are two subsystems described: the trackside subsystem and the on-board subsystem.
+In the Control-Command and Signalling TSI (Regulation 2016/919/EU [4]), there are two subsystems described: the trackside subsystem and the on-board subsystem.
 Both of them have elements related to radio communication.

 Each Member State shall authorise the placing in service of the subsystems to operate in its territory.